dhoboy/brochure-site/README.md

 # brochure-site
-Brochure site for a friend
+Brochure site for a friend, written with React and React Router.